Suspended social workers

 - Getting representation

 Purpose of this guidance

 The guidance outlines activities that you may benefit from carrying out.
-We cannot guarantee carrying out these activities will result in the revocation of your suspension, but they should certainly help decision makers to understand your level of insight into the impairment found or efforts towards remediation at your next review.
+We cannot guarantee carrying out these activities will result in the revocation of your suspension order, but they should certainly help decision makers to understand (both of the following):

 The activities referred to are not exhaustive so there may be other activities either recommended by decision makers or more relevant to your situation.